CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

  **Business**

 For smartphones and tablets to be organized and used reliably, technical and organizational measures must be implemented.
 Some of the measures can not be rolled out centrally and consistently across all devices and require the assistance of the user.
-If the same hardening action is implemented by the person responsible in more than one configuration profile on the device, summing all the configuration profiles will apply the stricter setting on the target device.
+If the same hardening action is implemented by the people responsible in more than one configuration profile on the device, summing all the configuration profiles applies the stricter setting on the target device.

 Apple may provide regulatory access to Personal User Information from 16 data groups of the respective iCloud user account, subject to court orders.
 The 16 groups are described in detail in the document "Legal Process Guidelines" (see chapter 3.2).
 So the law enforcement agencies z.
 For example, they may receive information about the device's current geo-data, view Apple Store purchases and transactions, iCloud content, such as documents, activation information, registration data, and game center links.